inna-i/kt-backend/README.md

 ```
 and navigate to [localhost:8080/api](http://localhost:8080/api) to access th Swagger UI, where all available endpoints can be found.
+To play directly with MongoDB, use VS Code extention [MongoDB for VS Code](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode).
+It allows you to connect to MongoDB and Atlas directly from your VS Code environment, navigate your databases and collections, inspect your schema and use playgrounds to prototype queries and aggregations.

 To stop the app, use Ctrl + C and the next command:
 ```bash